ninety47/rustberrypi/README.md

 # RustBerry-Pi
-_A GPIO libary for your RaspberryPi written Rust._
+_A GPIO libary for your RaspberryPi written in Rust._